Aluminij Sports Park

 Aluminij Sports Park (Športni park Aluminij) is a multi-purpose stadium in Kidričevo, Slovenia.
-It is used mostly for football matches and is the home ground of the Slovenian Second League team NK Aluminij.
+It is used mostly for football matches and is the home ground of Slovenian PrvaLiga team NK Aluminij.

-During the 2016–17 season, the stadium underwent a major reconstruction.
+During the 2016–17 season, the stadium underwent major reconstruction.
 The old stand was demolished and replaced with a new one with a capacity of 600 covered seats.
+In 2023, the stadium was expanded with a further 600 seats installed next to the main stand, bringing the total capacity of the stadium to approximately 1,200.